gteixi/ToDoList-Vue3Vuex4/README.md

 # To Do List Gemma

-This is a To Do List Project made with vue3 for europcarmobilitygroup as part of a FrontEnd Dev.
-Interview.
+This is my first Vue&Vuex project made within One Week that consist of a To Do List Responsive and Tested Front-end project.

 ## IN PROGRESS - Expected final project (Mobile First):